Quick guide to searching in Confluence:

 - Confluence will truncate any titles that are too long to be displayed.

-- The matching items are grouped by content type so that you can quickly find the type you want.
-Confluence shows a maximum of 6 pages and/or blog posts, 2 attachments, 3 people and 2 spaces.
+- The matching items are grouped by type so that you can quickly find the type you want.
+Confluence shows a maximum of 3 administrative items, 6 pages and/or blog posts, 2 attachments, 3 people and 2 spaces.
 If no matches are found in a particular category, then that category does not appear in the list.

 - Items are ordered with the most recent updates first.